 We believe that there are multiple, dynamic factors that contribute to our success.
 Moreover, we recognize that our business and the industries in which we operate and compete for talent are constantly evolving and highly competitive in nature.
 Under our executive compensation program, we consider the needs of our company as a whole; design various elements of compensation to drive our executives and their teams to meet or exceed company goals and objectives; and take into account competitive practices in order to achieve our recruiting and retention needs.
-Consistent with our desire to maintain competitive practices and achieve our recruiting and retention goals, in addition to our three primary elements of compensation, our executive compensation packages also contain certain severance and change in control arrangements; some targeted, one-time bonuses; and retirement and other generally available, broad-based benefits.
+Consistent with our desire to maintain competitive practices and achieve our recruiting and retention goals, in addition to our three primary elements of compensation, our executive compensation, and retention goals, in addition to our three primary elements of neeting, one-time bonuses; and retirement and other generally available, broad-based benefits.
 In general, we provide very limited executive perquisites, and we do not provide our executives with supplemental retirement plans or tax gross ups, except as described below under "2022 Compensation-Our Chief Executive Officer-Tax Equalization."